kaeawc/android-build/README.md

 ### -XX:+HeapDumpOnOutOfMemoryError

 If your build does have an OOM and you want to analyze why it happened you're going to want the heap dump file.
 Of course you'd have to setup saving this file as a job artifact to make it accessible.

-### -XX:+UnlockExperimentalVMOptions

-Keeping this on allows you to observe and use the latest experimental options in the JVM.
-I haven't found a practical use here yet, so unless you're looking to learn about this space you can probably leave this off.

 ## Gradle Properties